 By the way, even if you never plan to use packet spots, the Bandmap is a very useful window.
 As you S&P your way up and down the band, each station you’ve worked will be marked with a grey self-spot, so you can skip by them the next time even if you have no packet spots.

 You may be wondering how to move quickly up and down the Bandmap, hitting only the workable spots, or those that represent multipliers.
 This might be a good time to introduce another very useful section of the Manual.
 N1MM Logger+ makes extensive use of “hot-keys” to largely or entirely eliminate the use of the mouse during contest operations.
-There is a very useful section in Digging Deeper titled Key Assignments (Keyboard Shortcuts) which explains each and every such key combination.
+There is a very useful section in the manual titled Key Assignments (Keyboard Shortcuts) which explains each and every such key combination.
 For example, under “Active Radio/Bandmap Key Assignments” it lists:

 Jump to Spots Note: If you are operating single mode, your mode won’t change when jumping between spots.

 - Ctrl+Down Arrow – Get next spot higher in frequency.

 - Ctrl+Up Arrow – Get next spot lower in frequency.

 - Alt+Ctrl+Down Arrow – Get next spot higher in frequency that is a multiplier.

 - Alt+Ctrl+Up Arrow – Get next spot lower in frequency that is a multiplier

 Try these and see – with a full Bandmap and these keystrokes, it is easy to work 100+ search and pounce QSOs per hour, something that used to be regarded as impossible.

 As we’re finishing up this introduction to the Bandmap, it might be a good idea to offer another general hint when you’re exploring the program.
 Be sure to right-click on each new window (other than the Entry Window), to see what options involving that window might be available to you.
 Each of these options is explained in the section of the manual dealing with that window.